phhpro/atomchat/README.md

 - One-click text select for easy copy/paste
 - Absolutely no database required

+### News

+As of v20190322 previous AJAX long polling has been replaced with SSE.
+The polling option is still available but deactivated.

 ### Configuration

 The script generates a default configuration in `config.php` when first run or in case the file has been accidentally deleted.
 All relevant settings can be configured from the superuser screen and are usually effective immediately.
 Simply refresh the page if in doubt.
 You can also enable a timeout option to automatically logout inactive users after a given time.
 The default is to leave session handling to PHP settings.